 Instructions

-- Add non-dairy milk and apple cider vinegar to a glass measuring cup.
+- Add dairy-free milk and apple cider vinegar to a glass measuring cup.
 Stir and set aside.
 In a small microwaveable bowl, melt butter for 30 seconds in microwave.
 Set aside.

 - In a large bowl, add oat flour, white rice flour, baking powder, baking soda, salt, and cinnamon.
 Whisk until flours are evenly incorporated.